Godzilla: King of the Monsters (2019 film): Home media

-The film was released on Digital HD on August 13, 2019, and released on DVD, Blu-ray, and 4K Ultra HD on August 27, 2019.
+The film was released on Digital HD on August 13, 2019, and released on DVD, Blu-ray, Blu-ray 3D and Ultra HD Blu-ray on August 27, 2019.
 The 4K release includes HDR10, HDR10+, Dolby Vision high dynamic range, and a Dolby Atmos soundtrack.
 Best Buy released a retail exclusive of its own as a 4K UHD Combo steelbook release.
 The film's home media release debuted at number 1 on the NPD VideoScan First Alert chart.
-In the United States and Canada, the DVD earned $12.6 million and the Blu-ray earned $23.5 million, totaling $36.1 million in domestic video sales.
+In the United States and Canada, the DVD earned $12.9 million and the Blu-ray earned $23.6 million, totaling $36.6 million in domestic video sales.

 Toho released multiple editions of the film on 4K, Blu-ray, and DVD in Japan on December 18, 2019, which included retail exclusives from Amazon, the Godzilla Store, and Tsutaya.
-Toho also released a four-disc limited edition set which included the 4K Blu-ray, standard Blu-ray, DVD, bonus features Blu-ray, and an S.H.
+Toho also released a four-disc, limited-edition set which included the 4K Blu-ray, standard Blu-ray, DVD, bonus features Blu-ray, and an S.H.
 MonsterArts Godzilla figure.
-The Godzilla Store exclusive of the four-disc set featured a limited edition Movie Monster Series figure of the film's version of Burning Godzilla.
+The Godzilla Store exclusive of the four-disc set featured a limited-edition Movie Monster Series figure of the film's version of Burning Godzilla.
 The retail exclusives included limited special clear files.
 In January 2020, the film made its pay cable debut on HBO.